Policies

 When a dispute is filed and the admin review determines the publisher failed to meet the order requirements, refunds are issued based on the severity of the issue:

-Full refund100% of order total (listing price + service fee) returned
+Full refund100% of what you paid (listing price + service fee) returns to your balance, and the order is cancelled

-No refundOrder completed as delivered; publisher met requirements
+No refundThe order stands as delivered; the publisher met the requirements

 Publisher Unresponsive or Abandoned Order